ucsd-cse130/05-classes/README.md

 ### (5 points): Debug the Property

-We’ve seen a bunch of properties go sailing through.
+We've seen a bunch of properties go sailing through.
 But consider this:

 ```haskell
 λ> quickCheck prop_multiset